wormhole-foundation/wormhole/whitepapers/0014_transfer_verifier.md

 The EVM provides a Receipt containing detailed logs for all of the contracts that were interacted with during the transactions.
 The Receipt can be parsed and filtered to isolate Token Bridge and Core Bridge activity and the details are precise.
 For these reasons the Ethereum implementation can be considered "strict".
-If the Transfer Verifier is enabled, the Guardians will not publish Message Publications in violation of the invariants checked by the Transfer Verifier.
+If  a Transfer Verifier is enabled, the Guardians will not publish Message Publications in violation of the invariants checked by  a Transfer Verifier.

 For EVM implementations, the contents of the [LogMessagePublished event](https://github.com/wormhole-foundation/wormhole/blob/ab34a049e55badc88f2fb1bd8ebd5e1043dcdb4a/ethereum/contracts/Implementation.sol#L12-L26) can be observed and parsed.